MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

   Here you can view the number of matched and unmatched records for that condition (shown in red below).
 You can also view the records in the table section (shown in blue).

-  If you chose fuzzy for that condition, you will see the following page.
+  If you chose one of the other levels for that condition, you will see the following page.

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-match-fuzzy-criteria.png "Match criteria preview")